kevinvincent/ha-wyzesense/README.md

   * Motion
     * State `on`: Motion Detected
     * State `off`: No Motion Detected
     * Wyze motion sensors will keep reporting the `on` state for 40 seconds after the last motion is detected.
-This is non configurable but in practice this isn't a big deal and is usually the behaviour you want.
+This is non configurable but in practice this isn't a big deal and is usually the behavior you want.
   * Door
     * State `on`: Sensor open
     * State `off`: Sensor closed